jaydavis359/MS2-Culture-Night/Testing.md

 allow the title and menu toggle to sit on the same line.
 This also fixed an issue of the navbar covering the top of the hero image on smaller devices.

-* On older versions of safari on apple devices, the 'new-book.jpg' fails to load, I have not yet resolved this issue.

 ## Devices

 In addition to emulated devices in chrome dev tools the Website was inspected on the following physical devices: